milakshivithana/milakshivithana/README.md

 ## 🚀 About Me
 - Undergraduate student following an IT degree
-- Enjoy building academic & mini projects
+- Experience with academic and group projects
 - Interested in backend development and problem solving
+- Actively improving coding

 ---